LuisXalcedo/GLPI/apirest.md

   This read-only mode allow to use this API with parallel calls.
   In write mode, sessions are locked and your client must wait the end of a call before the next one can execute.

-* You can filter API access by enable the following parameters in GLPI General Configuration (API tab):
+* You can filter API access by enable the following parameters in GLPi General Configuration (API tab):
   * IPv4 range
   * IPv6 address
   * *App-Token* parameter: if not empty, you should pass this parameter in all of your api calls